sh1boot/sh1boot.github.io/_posts/2025-07-02-direct-gzip-synthesis.md

 * Clean up the code.
   - Figure out a proper generic interface with virtual methods in places that make sense and don't have scary performance implications.

-  - Do a proper 64-bit input crc32 implementation via clmul.
+* Do a proper 64-bit input crc32 implementation via clmul.

-  - Tweak the clmul crc for performance.
+* Tweak the clmul crc for performance.

-  - Tweak everything else for performance.
+* Tweak everything else for performance.

+* Does the Adler-32 implementation even work?

 [previously]: </more-efficient-nonsense-text/>
 [defl-8bit]: <https://github.com/sh1boot/defl-8bit>